IBM/car-auction-network-fabric-node-sdk/README.md

 Chaincode Type: Node
 ```

-Choose your chaincode files from the carauction directory.
-This is very important.
-You need to
+Choose your chaincode files from the `car-auction-network-fabric-node-sdk/chaincode` (recently cloned)
-select both `carauction.js` and `package.json`.
+directory.
+Inside that directory, you should find a `package.json` and `carauction.js` file.
+Select both of those.
+You should see `2 files selected`.
 Then click `Submit`.

 Once the chaincode in installed, we need to instantiate it.
 From the same screen, click on the
 3-dot symbol under `Actions`.
 Then click `Instantiate`.

 For `Chaincode Type` select `Node`.
 Then click `Next`.
 Next, leave the defaults on the next screen,
 which show a simple endorsement policy.
 Just click `Submit`.
+Note - the policy specifies which peers
+will need to validate a new transaction.
+We are choosing the
+simple policy here to keep things short and simple.
+For a more complex network, you can
+choose the advanced option to give certain members members more weight.
+Click [here](https://console.bluemix.net/docs/services/blockchain/howto/install_instantiate_chaincode.html#installing-instantiating-and-updating-a-chaincode)
+to learn more.

 Next, let's click on the `Channels` tab on the left side.
 Then click on the `defaultchannel`.
 You should see the `total blocks` and `time since last transaction`.
 If we click on the